 Of course, the first places that come to mind when chartering a boat in Italy is where the stars go – Civitavecchia and Amalfi.
-Sure, there’s many reasons why millionaires and billionaires favour these locations but we’ve made sure to include our personal less famous spots too – for you to enjoy on your boat rental in Italy.
+Sure, there are many reasons why millionaires and billionaires favour these locations but we’ve made sure to include our personal less famous spots too – for you to enjoy on your boat rental in Italy.

 While cruising around Civitavecchia’s shores, you can enjoy a peek at Forte Michelangelo, dating back to the 2nd century, while still sailing, or you can set anchor and treat yourself to a thermal bath in Ficoncella and the Terme Taurine.
-The ace up its sleeve though, is that it’s just a 2-hour drive away from Rome where you can see the wonder of the Colosseum or simply walk on the Sampietrini, the same cobbled streets the ancient Romans walked on, if you want to tick that off your bucket list.
+The ace up its sleeve though, is that it’s just a 2-hour drive away from Rome where you can see the wonder of the Colosseum or simply walk on the Sampietrini, the same cobbled streets the ancient Romans walked on if you want to tick that off your bucket list.

-The Amalfi Coast, further down, boasts a 50km coast freckled with pastel coloured villages but also home to natural beauties you can visit without leaving your chartered boat, such as the blueish green splendour of the Grotta dello Smeraldo – the emerald cave, what else could they name it?
+The Amalfi Coast, further down, boasts a 50km coast freckled with pastel coloured villages but also home to natural beauties you can visit without leaving your chartered boat, such as the bluish green splendour of the Grotta dello Smeraldo – the emerald cave, what else could they name it?

 When you’re there make sure to try the Limoncello, made by locally harvested lemons or the wine of one of the terraced vineyards between the cliffs and the sea.

 If upscale shopping is what you’re after – Positano’s your spot.
 It’s worth a stroll, even if just for window shopping.